 At GCS, we provide students with homework opportunities to encourage student engagement and enjoyment.
-Additional, more formal activities may be set by the teacher depending on the needs of the students.
+Additional more formal activities may be set by the teacher depending on the needs of the students.

-Power Points are available and shared retrospectively but we do not encourage you to use these as home learning tools as they are created for the teacher as professionals.
-The presentations are there as a way of providing information for you on what your child is learning.
+Power Points are available and shared retrospectively but we do not encourage you to use these as home learning tools, as they are created for the teacher as professionals.
+The presentations are there as a way of providing information for parents on what their child is learning.

-Please ensure that you prioritise reading with your child this is the key to the whole curriculum.
+It is important that parents prioritize reading with their child as this is the key to the UK curriculum.